White Sox vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Cody Bellinger and the Chicago Cubs hit the field against Luis Robert and the Chicago White Sox at Wrigley Field on Tuesday, at 8:05 PM ET.
+The Chicago Cubs and Mike Tauchman will take on the Chicago White Sox and Luis Robert on Wednesday at 8:05 PM ET, at Wrigley Field.

-The White Sox have been listed as +140 moneyline underdogs for this matchup against the favored Cubs (-165).
-The over/under for the contest is set at 8.5 runs.
+The Cubs are listed as -165 moneyline favorites for this matchup against the White Sox (+140).
+The over/under is 11 runs for this matchup (with +100 odds on the over and -120 odds on the under).

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.